Definition of XML File

 Conclusion

-To the end, XML files practically model a hierarchical Database.
+In the end, XML files practically model a hierarchical Database.
 Each Position specified in an XML hierarchy implements the relationships to other elements in the code.
 Therefore, in this article, we have seen how to work with files in .xml extensions and demo examples of various cases.
 This XML file could be implemented in Other programming Languages to retrieve the data from the XML document.

 Recommended Articles

 This is a guide to XML File.
-Here we also discuss the introduction and how file work in xml? along with different examples and its code implementation.
+Here we also discuss the introduction and how file work in xml? along with different examples and code implementation.
 You may also have a look at the following articles to learn more –